BillyGe00/Predicting-AF-among-ESUS-Patients/README.md

 # Predicting-AF-among-ESUS-Patients

-This repository serves to track the progress of our ESUS-AF project.
-It includes a high-level research plan and up-to-date progress report.
+This repository serves to introduce as well as to track the progress of the ESUS-AF research project.
+It includes a high-level research plan and an up-to-date progress report.

 ## Aim One